 Why Buy a Qualified Variable Annuity?

-If you're really worried about down markets (think 2008 - 2009) annuities can offer some protection.
+If you're really worried about down markets (think 2008 to 2009), variable annuities can offer some protection.
 Variable indexed annuities and variable annuity living benefits offer growth and protection from losses.
-Other annuities, like fixed and fixed indexed annuities, offer guaranteed returns that are usually higher than bank products like CDs.

 The big picture — if you didn't pay taxes on the money going in, you pay taxes on the money coming out.